 A more reliable way to ensure that PCs don't bypass the proxy can be implemented using the firewall.
-The firewall can be configured to allow only the proxy server through, i.e. to make HTTP requests to the Internet.
-All other PCs are blocked, as shown in the diagram below.
+The firewall can be configured to allow only the proxy server to make HTTP requests to the Internet.
+All other PCs are blocked, as shown in Figure 3.26.